48 Quick & Easy Alerting Sensory Strategies to Get Kids’ Attention

 • Carry heavy objects such as a stack of books

-Tactile Activities that Increase Attention:
+Tactile Strategies that Increase Attention:

-How many kids and adults do you know that constantly fidget with their hands?
-They play with hair, click a pen, hold a paperclip, or pick at objects.
+How many kids or adults do you know that constantly fidget with their hands?
+They play with hair, click a pen, twirl a paperclip, or pick at objects.
+Maybe they always need to touch everything.

-Examples of tactile strategies that increase attention:
+Examples of tactile input tools and activities that increase attention:

-• Hand fidgets, pencil grips or fidget toppers
+• Hand fidgets, pencil grips, or fidget toppers

 • Tactile bins for learning activities